-Mr. Foxx is currently Chief Policy Officer and advisor to the President and Chief Executive Officer of Lyft, Inc., which he joined in October 2018.
-Prior to joining Lyft, he served as the seventeenth United States Secretary of Transportation from 2013 to 2017, where he led an agency with more than 55,000 employees and a \$70 billion budget, whose primary goal was to ensure that America maintains the world's safest, most efficient transportation system.
+Mr. Foxx served from October 2018 to January 2022 as Chief Policy Officer and advisor to the President and Chief Executive Officer of Lyft, Inc. Prior to joining Lyft, he served as the seventeenth United States Secretary of Transportation from 2013 to 2017, where he led an agency with more than 55,000 employees and a \$70 billion budget, whose primary goal was to ensure that America maintains the world's safest, most efficient transportation system.
 Previously, Mr. Foxx served as the Mayor of Charlotte, North Carolina, from 2009 to 2013.
 Since January 2021, Mr. Foxx also serves as an independent director for CDW Corporation (NASDAQ: CDW), a leading multi-brand technology solutions provider to business, government, education, and healthcare customers.
 Mr. Foxx earned his Bachelors degree at Davidson College and his Juris Doctor degree at New York University Law School.